jvcleave/ofxImGui/README.md

 ````

 ### Optional
-Configure oF (tested with 0.11.0) to use GLFW 3.4 and imgui will have an even more polished interface.
+Configure oF (tested with 0.11.0 and 0.11.2) to use GLFW 3.4 and ImGui will have an even more polished interface.
 See [Developpers.md](./Developpers.md#Improve-ofxImGui-s-backend-bindings).
 This step is also recommended for RPIs where GLFW is v3.2, which doesn't provide gamepad support.

 ### Compilation flags